Animation and motion

 Flashing and moving content

-When building animation and motion, you should ask yourself whether the element's movement is excessive.
+When building animation and motion, ask yourself whether the element's movement is excessive.
 For example, colors flickering from dark to light or quick movements on the screen, can cause seizures in people with photosensitive epilepsy.
-It is estimated that 3% of people with epilepsy suffer from photosensitivity, and it's more common in women and younger people.
+It's estimated that 3% of people with epilepsy suffer from photosensitivity, and it's more common in women and younger people.

 The WCAG's guidelines on flashing recommend against the following: